Who Moved My Cheese?

 5. When you stop being afraid you feel good

-Having experienced a number of life changes in the last few years, starting with a significant relationship ending, moving from London to Sydney, starting a new job, gaining new friendships and losing new friendships too, I’m learning about starting over and how to navigate this next chapter of my life.
+Having experienced a number of life changes in the last six years, starting with a significant relationship ending, moving from London to Sydney, starting a new job and then my own business, gaining new friendships and losing new friendships too.
+As I've evolved and changed myself I’m always learning about starting over and navigating each chapter of my life.

-It’s been scary and many times I’ve wished I could just go back to how things were, where I felt safe, where everything was familiar.
-But reading these messages above helped me realise that by holding tightly to my past I was denying myself the beauty of the present moment and of course not only that but I was denying myself the opportunity of new cheese!
+It’s been scary ride and many times I’ve wished I could just go back to how things were, where I felt safe, where everything was familiar.
+But I remember reading these messages from the book helped me realise that by holding tightly to my past I was denying myself the beauty of the present moment and of course not only that but I was denying myself the opportunity of new cheese!

-Change is inevitable, sometimes welcome and other times not, but now when I face these moments where things happen that I haven’t perhaps wanted I remember this story, I laugh and remind myself that someone must have moved the cheese and it’s time to let go and move in a new direction to find some more, perhaps a new variety that’s even tastier!
+Change is inevitable, sometimes welcome and other times not, enter Covid 19 (which has certainly made things challenging for a small business like mine).
+But now when I face these moments where things happen that I haven’t wanted, I choose to remember this story, I choose to laugh and remind myself that someone must have moved the cheese and it’s time to let go and move in a new direction to find some more, perhaps a new variety that’s even tastier!